Lucy (spacecraft): Solar array deployment problems

-On 16 October 2021 Lucy began to unfurl its two solar arrays.
+On 16 October 2021, Lucy began to unfurl its two solar arrays.
 While the initial deployment of the arrays appeared to go smoothly, it was later discovered that one of the solar arrays failed to latch securely into open position.
 Thomas Zurbuchen, NASA's associate administrator for science, stressed the spacecraft remained "safe and stable".
 Later testing on 26 October indicated the affected array was between 75 and 95 percent of full deployment.
 As of January 2022, the spacecraft is in cruise mode.
 NASA has stated they are reviewing a range of potential options, including simply letting the array remain as it is.
 In late January 2022 NASA announced that they had found the cause for the failure of one of the solar arrays to fully deploy and then latch open securely.
 At the time, the agency's view was that there were two options to proceed: try to redeploy the solar array by further running of the array deployment motor, or leave the array as is, i.e. make no further attempt to fully open and latch it.
 Even with one solar array only partially deployed, the spacecraft was generating enough power for the mission.
 NASA said it would consider thoroughly its options and only take action at a (much) later time, as the issue was not an imminent risk to the mission.

-On 9 May 2022 Lucy executed its first step in completing the deployment of the unlatched solar array.
+On 9 May 2022, Lucy executed its first step in completing the deployment of the unlatched solar array.
 This was not intended to fully deploy and latch the array but simply to validate that the team's ground testing adequately represented the array-latch problem.
 After reviewing the data, the next planned step was for another deployment effort.

-By 5 August 2022, NASA reported that solar array is between 353 degrees and 357 degrees open (out of 360 degrees) but not latched, making it stable enough for the spacecraft to operate as needed for mission operations.
+By 5 August 2022, NASA reported that solar array was between 353 degrees and 357 degrees open (out of 360 degrees) but not latched, making it stable enough for the spacecraft to operate as needed for mission operations.
 After an intervention attempt on 13 December 2022, the team suspended further work with the solar panels.